yoshig/ajax_project/README.md

 ## Phase VI: Simple dynamic form (no nesting)

 Let's allow users to tag secrets when they create them.
 Add `Tag` and `SecretTagging` models.
 Set up appropriate associations.
+As ever, add appropriate validations/DB constraints.
+Add indices.
+Setup appropriate associations.

 Because `Secret` `has_many :tags, :through => :secret_taggings`, we
 can use `Secret#tag_ids=`.
 We saw how to tag a secret with many tags through a set of checkboxes.
 But what if there are lots of tags to choose from?
 Do we really want to present 100 checkboxes?

-Instead, let's present a single `select` tag.
-Let's also present a link "Add another tag".
-Clicking this link should invoke a JS function that will add another `select` tag.
+Instead, we'll present a single `select` tag for tags plus an "add another tag" link.
+Clicking this link will invoke a JS function to add another `select` tag.

 ### JSON data script trick

+**TODO**: review from here on.

+Our JavaScript code needs to know what the tags are.
+Let's bootstrap this data into the view.

 Creating new `select` tags means you'll have to create `option` tags: one for each `Tag`.
 To give your JavaScript code access to the list of